Deep dish and delicious

 You can vary the amounts of flour, which will give you different textures and degrees of pliability.
 This recipe is easy to stretch while in the pan, simply plopping the ball of dough in the pan and then pulling it like taffy (for those that remember this) to the edges of the pan.
 It’s a very good texture for making a thin crust and gooey enough that if you make a tear, you can easily break off a piece from a thicker part and use it as a patch.
 It will heal itself quickly if placed across the tear.

-Increasing flour to 3 cups will give you a dough that could work if you want to try your hand at stretching it by tossing above your head.
+Increasing flour in this recipe to 3 cups will give you a dough that could work if you want to try your hand at stretching it by tossing above your head.

 If you have never done this before though, I recommend practicing your flips with a wet towel first to get the technique, and then making extra dough in case something goes wrong.
 A fun trick to master though, and I fondly remember my time as a pizza cook in the West End of Vancouver in my teens.